King's Hall, Sydney

 King's Hall was a building at 69 Hunter Street, Sydney, built for the Theosophical Society.
 Its foundation-stone was laid by the eminent Theosophist Charles "Bishop" Leadbeater, who opened the building on 4 June 1916.
 The hall was chiefly used for public lectures.

 The Theosophical Society split into two factions in the 1920s, chiefly on account of Leadbeater: the Independent Theosophical Society took the Hunter Street property and Adyar House, at 19 Bligh Street, founded in 1925, by the others.

 An earlier King's Hall

-The Theosophical Society had an earlier building called "King's Hall" at 132 Phillip Street, Sydney, built in 1909.
+The Theosophical Society had an earlier building called "King's Hall" at 132 Phillip Street, built in 1909.